xaboy/form-create/README.md

 - **iViewUI 3.x**
 - **ElementUI 2.8.2+**

+If you have a form component suitable for form-create, please feel free to [click here to leave a message](https://github.com/xaboy/form-create/issues/124)

 >  If it helps, you can click on "Star" in the upper right corner.
 Thank you!
 >  The project is still being developed and improved.
 If there are any 'recommendations or questions, please ask [here](https://github.com/xaboy/form-create/issues/new)